testit-tms/migrators/Migrators/AllureExporter/Readme.md

 You can use this exporter to export your test cases from Allure.

+## Download

+You can download the latest version of the AllureExporter from the [releases](https://github.com/testit-tms/migrators/releases/latest) page.

 ## How to use

 1. Configure connection in the `allure.config.json` file and save it in the AllureExporter location.